Phpcraft/core/README.md

 ## Usage

-First, you'll need to clone this repository, and [download or install Composer](https://getcomposer.org/download/).
-With composer, run `composer install` in this directory.
+First, you'll need to clone this repository, and [download or install Composer](https://getcomposer.org/download/), and then run `composer install` in this directory.

-If you're having issues getting mbcrypt installed, run these commands.
+If you're having issues getting mbcrypt installed, run these commands:

     sudo apt-get -y install gcc make autoconf libc-dev pkg-config php-dev libmcrypt-dev sudo pecl install mcrypt-1.0.1